Calculatorbudy Official Logo

 Frequently Asked Questions

-No, by definition, the Least Common Multiple is the smallest positive integer.
-Even if you calculate the LCM of negative numbers (e.g., -4 and -6), the result is typically expressed as positive 12.
+By mathematical definition, the Least Common Multiple is the smallest positive integer.
+Even if you input negative values, the mathematical result is expressed as a positive number.

-If the numbers are distinct prime numbers (like 3 and 5), they share no common factors.
+If your inputs are distinct prime numbers, they share no common factors besides 1.
 Therefore, their LCM is simply their product.
-LCM(3, 5) = 15.
+For example, the LCM of 3 and 5 is 15.

-Can the LCM be one of the numbers? +
+Can the LCM be one of the original numbers? +

-Yes.
-If one number is a multiple of the other, the LCM is the larger number.
-For example, for 5 and 20, the LCM is 20 because 20 is already divisible by 5.
+Yes, absolutely.
+If one number is already a multiple of the other, the LCM is the larger number.
+For example, if you check 5 and 20, the LCM is 20 because 20 is already completely divisible by 5.